-Then he tried pleasure in every form he could think of, but he gained nothing from it all.
-He decided it was useless to be wise, because the wise man and the fool end up the same way.
-He tried work, and again found it not meaningful.
+Solomon tried pleasure in every form he could think of. but he gained nothing from it all.
+He also decided it was useless to be wise, because the wise man and the fool end up the same way.
+And he tried work, and again found it not meaningful.

-In Chapter 3 Solomon offers this conclusion: "I have seen the business that God has given to the children of man to be busy with.
-He has made everything beautiful in its time.
-Also, he has put eternity into man's heart, yet so that he cannot find out what God has done from the beginning to the end.
-I perceived that there is nothing better for them than to be joyful and to do good as long as they live; also that everyone should eat and drink and take pleasure in all his toil-this is God's gift to man."
+Solomon offered this conclusion: I have seen the task that God has given the children of Adam to keep them occupied.
+He has made everything appropriate in its time.
+He has also put eternity in their hearts, but no one can discover the work God has done from beginning to end.
+I know that there is nothing better for them than to rejoice and enjoy the good life.
+It is also the gift of God whenever anyone eats, drinks, and enjoys all his efforts.
+(Ecclesiastes 3:10-13)

 When Solomon looked for meaning in life he couldn't find any, until he added God to his search.
-Then he saw that life is a gift from God, and that God "has put eternity into man's heart"-in other words, God made us so that we might have an eternal relationship with Him.
+Then he saw that life is a gift from God, and that God "has put eternity into man's heart"-in other words, God made us so that we might desire, and have, an eternal relationship with Him.

 When God gives us material blessings or pleasant circumstances, He means for us to enjoy them and be truly thankful for them.
 But note these words of Jesus: "Take care, and be on your guard against all covetousness, for one's life does not consist in the abundance of his possessions."
-(Luke 12:15) Speaking of food and clothing, He said, "...seek first the kingdom of God and his righteousness, and all these things will be added to you."
+(Luke 12:15) Speaking of food and clothing, He said, "... seek first the kingdom of God and his righteousness, and all these things will be added to you."
 (Matthew 6:32) What you have, or how much pleasure you can get, does not determine whether or not you are living "the good life."

 When I first thought of the subject of this lesson, I remembered a Bible verse that I believe sums up the good life, in God's terms.
-He has told you, O man, what is good;

-and what does the Lord require of you but to do justice, and to love mercy, and to walk humbly with your God?
+He has told you, O man, what is good; and what does the Lord require of you but to do justice, and to love mercy, and to walk humbly with your God?
 (Micah 6:8)